 The original shop was located at 214 North Main Street.
 This brick shop addition to the Miller Home was made about 1965, and their shop moved here.
-George was Harry's barber, and Doris was Bess's hairdresser.
+George was Harry's barber, and Doris was Bess' hairdresser.

-Designed by the firm of Nier, Hogg, and Byram and built by local contractors Christian Yetter and J.W.
+This church was designed by the firm of Nier, Hogg, and Byram and built by local contractors Christian Yetter and J.W.
 Adams in 1888.
 Features three elaborate rose windows in gable ends.
 The education wing was added in 1924.

 A registered historic tree first marked by the Independence Garden Club in 1931.
 Truman was fond of this old tree and often told it that it was doing a good job on his walks.

 This Folk Victorian dwelling was constructed over a 25-year period between 1858 and 1880.
 It was the home for Anthony Slack from 1865 until he built a larger Queen Anne house on the grounds to the north.
 In 1900 the Noland family rented the house and then bought it in 1908.
 It remained in the family name until its sale to the National Park Service in 1986.
 Today the home serves as a waiting area for visitors of the Truman Home.